Procedure: Casual professional staff conditions

 A staff member who has another primary occupation with another employer or the University

-- A staff member who is a student (including a postgraduate student), and who is expected to attend the University on the day in question in his or her capacity as a student shall have a minimum engagement of 1 hour.
+- A staff member who is a student (including a postgraduate student), and who is expected to attend the University on the day in question in their capacity as a student shall have a minimum engagement of one hour.

-- Without limiting the scope of this procedure, a student will be taken as being expected to attend on any Monday to Friday during the main teaching weeks of the University, other than public holidays.
+- Without limiting the scope of clause 8, a student will be taken as being expected to attend on any Monday to Friday during the main teaching weeks of the University, other than public holidays.

-- In order to meet his or her personal circumstances, a casual staff member may request, and his or her supervisor may agree to an engagement for less than the minimum specified in clause 10 above.
+- In order to meet a staff member’s personal circumstances, a casual staff member may request, and the supervisor may agree to an engagement of less than the minimum specified in clause 7.

 |Printable version (PDF)|